-- Health and safety continue to be ADNOC Distribution's top priority as it remains committed to its 100% HSE strategy. - It strives to safeguard the wellbeing of its customers employees and assets whilst delivering the highest levels of quality and service consistently. - A total of 11,009 employees received HSE trainings in 2022. - It conducted 11 major evacuation drills and 44 mock drills in 2022. - It is proud to have recorded zero fatalities and zero catastrophic events related to HSE in 2022.
+- Health and safety continue to be ADNOC Distribution's top priority as it remains committed to its 100% HSE strategy. - It strives to safeguard the wellbeing of its customers employees and assets whilst delivering the highest levels of quality and service consistently.

-EMIRATIZATION AND DIVERSIFICATION 13 14 15
+EMIRATIZATION AND DIVERSIFICATION